 TRANSPLANT CENTER: Many hospitals around the country have certified transplant center programs.
 These are the only institutions that can medically evaluate you for, and provide, a kidney transplant.
-New York has thirteen certified transplant centers.
-You are not limited to a transplant center in your city.
-To review all transplant centers in NY state, please refer to the last page of this resource.
+Georgia has three certified transplant centers; North Carolina has five; and South Carolina has one.
+You are not limited to a transplant center in your state.
+To review the transplant centers of your region, please refer the last page of this resource.